 To setup RARP, you need to know the Ethernet address of the client (a.k.a. the MAC address).
-If you don't know this information, you can boot into "Rescue" mode (e.g., from the rescue floppy) and use the command /sbin/ifconfig eth0.
+If you don't know this information, you can pick it off the initial OpenPROM boot messages, use the OpenBoot .enet-addr command, or boot into "Rescue" mode (e.g., from the rescue floppy) and use the command /sbin/ifconfig eth0.